surthgide/thesis/text/2_sec.typ

 $ V[phi(x)] = (d^2(d-1))/(d+2) x^2/(r_0^2 P^2) - d/(d+2) x^(d+2)/(r_0^d P^d) dv(,x) ( x^2 dv(,x) (U P^2)/x^2 ) $ <V>

+The dependence of the scalar potential $V$ from only the function $P$ gives way to an--albeit difficult--transposition of the conditions on the former to conditions on the latter.
+This is particularly useful in the definition of the requirements that the scalar potentials has to follow in order to abide to the modern no-hair theorems.
+In particular, these requirements can be related to the positive energy theorem #footnote[
+	Recalling the weak energy condition, i.e. for every timelike vector field $X^a$, the matter density observed by the corresponding observer is always non-negative $rho = T_(a b) X^a X^b gt.eq.slant 0$ where $X^2 > 0$, the dominant energy condition states that, in addition to the weak energy condition, for every furure-pointing causal vector field (either timelike or null) $Y^a$, the vector field $- tensor(T, +a, -b) Y^b$ must be a future-pointing causal vector, i.e. mass-energy can never be observed to be flowing faster than light.
+At this point, the positive energy theorem states that, as long as the dominant energy condition holds, any asymptotically flat spacetime has non-negative ADM mass-energy and the only spacetime with zero ADM mass is Minkowski space.
+	], whose influence is to limit the global form of the scalar potential: either the scalar potential is unbounded from below and/or it possess a negative region such that the negative energy is not balanced by a positive contribution from another region.

 == Classification of the solution

-As seen in the previous section, the scalar field $phi$, the metric function $U$ and the scalar potential $V$ all depend exclusively on $P(x)$, therefore this function's behaviour encapsulates all the information about the solution.
+As seen in the previous section, the scalar field $phi$, the metric function $U$ and the scalar potential $V$ (together with its conditions for the no-hair theorems) all depend exclusively on $P(x)$, therefore this function's behaviour encapsulates all the information about the solution.

 === Behaviour of $P(x)$